tylim88/Firelord/README.md

 When dealing with an array, avoid array of objects

-not only data types are hard to query and hard to massage, but they also pose great difficulty to security rule, especially if the permission is relying on the data.
+not only these data types are hard to query and hard to massage, but they also pose great difficulty to security rule, especially if the permission is relying on the data.

-Use array on primitive data types, or timestamp and geo point(objects that have consistent structure).
+Use array on primitive data types, if you really need to store object type, make sure it is not something that you need to query in future.

-Theoretically speaking, it is possible to create a flat structure for all kinds of data types, but this is harder to be done in Firestore because your data model affects the pricing, Firestore incentives you to put more data in the same document, hence you see all kind of array of objects types.
+Theoretically speaking, it is possible to create a flat structure for all kinds of data types, but this is harder to be done in Firestore because your data model affects the pricing.

+The pricing model incentives you to put more data in the same document, hence you see people doing all kind of array of objects.

 Anyway, do not resort to array of objects types easily, create a new collection instead.
 Always keep your data type straightforward if possible.